civic-data-design-lab/covidnearyou/blog/content/posts/2020-07-28-h2a-essential-yet-unknown/index.md

 Without an American agriculture workforce, the demand for visa-issued foreign workers has increased but comes at no small expense for farmers.
 In addition to paying employees their hourly wage, farmers are required to pay for worker housing, which must abide by a strict code, transportation between the farm and the foreign Consulate, and other visa related fees.

 Despite the expense, the program has seen a steady rise in the past decade.
-One decade ago, the US Department of Labor would consistently issue fewer than 75,000 visas each year.Today, that number has nearly tripled with more than 205,000 visas issued in 2019.
+One decade ago, the US Department of Labor would consistently issue fewer than 75,000 visas each year.
+Today, that number has nearly tripled with more than 205,000 visas issued in 2019.

 ![](images/screen-shot-2020-07-27-at-2.36.51-pm.png)